 (Unwanted) sexual activities

-Almost half (49.0% and 42.6%) of the participants reported that they have given or received oral sex, a third of them (37.0%) have had sexual intercourse, while 6.4% of them have had anal sex.
-The top five most unwanted sexual activity but were done by the participants are giving oral sex (21.1%), anal sex (19.4%), sexual intercourse (18.2%), groping of the genitals (14.2%) and receiving oral sex (14.0%).
-Results also show that participants are more uncomfortable with giving oral sex rather than receiving them.
-Table 2 shows the complete information of the types of sexual activities the participants have done and the prevalence of the unwanted sexual activities.
+Almost half (49.0% and 42.6%) of the participants reported that they had given or received oral sex; a third of them (37.0%) have had sexual intercourse, while 6.4% of them have had anal sex.
+The top five most unwanted sexual activities that participants did were giving oral sex (21.1%), anal sex (19.4%), sexual intercourse (18.2%), groping of the genitals (14.2%) and receiving oral sex (14.0%).
+Results also show that participants were more uncomfortable with giving oral sex than with receiving it.
+Table 2 shows the complete details for the types of sexual activities which the participants have done and the prevalence of these unwanted sexual activities.

 Table 2.
 Sexual activities and the prevalence of unwanted sexual activities